Education and Training

 - Undergraduate Research Employment Program (UREP).
 UREP is an hourly paid research employee program for currently enrolled college students who have completed at least one year of undergraduate studies or a high school mentorship through Mayo Clinic.

 - Summer Undergraduate Research Fellowship (SURF).
 SURF is a highly competitive 10-week research fellowship for undergraduate students in their sophomore or junior years at a U.S. college or university who are interested in pursuing admission to a Ph.D. or M.D.-Ph.D. program.
-Students develop and complete or work on existing research projects.
-Students receive stipends.
+Students develop and complete research projects or work on existing projects and receive stipends.

-- Postbaccalaureate Research Education Program (PREP).
-PREP is an intense program of up to two years designed to expose students from underrepresented communities with undergraduate degrees to basic and translational research prior to application to Ph.D. or M.D.-Ph.D. programs.
+- Post-baccalaureate Research Education Program (PREP).
+PREP is an intensive postgraduate program of up to two years for students from underrepresented communities.
+The program is designed to expose students to basic and translational research before they apply to Ph.D. or M.D.-Ph.D. programs.
 Students receive stipends to cover their expenses.

 - Graduate Research Employment Program (GREP).
 GREP is an hourly paid research employee program for students with undergraduate degrees who are pursuing medical school or graduate school admission.
 The program can last up to two years and start at any time during the year.